-Arizona is divided into six geographical service areas served by the RBHAs:
+Arizona is divided into three geographical service areas served by the RBHAs:

-- Northern Arizona Behavioral Health Authority (NARBHA) serves Mohave, Coconino, Apache, Navajo, and Yavapai Counties
+- Health Choice Integrated Care (HCIC) serves: Mohave, Coconino, Apache, Gila, Navajo, and Yavapai Counties

-- Cenpatico Behavioral Health of Arizona serves La Paz, Yuma, Greenlee, Graham, Cochise, Santa Cruz, Gila, and Pinal Counties
+- Cenpatico Integrated Care (C-IC) serves: Pima, La Paz, Yuma, Greenlee, Graham, Cochise, Santa Cruz, and Pinal Counties